The Benefits of Therapists Joining Insurance Panels vs. Benefits of Being a Private Pay Therapist

 Set Covered Services

 Not all insurers cover all modalities of therapy or mental health services.
-There’s a possibility that you might have to take additional steps to get a type of service approved for reimbursement.
+There’s a possibility you'll have to take extra steps to get a service approved for reimbursement.

 Which Insurance Payer Do You Choose?

-One of the secrets to enjoying the more perks and less drawbacks with an insurance panel is to choose the right insurance company
+One of the secrets to enjoying more perks and less drawbacks with an insurance panel is to choose the right company

-Paneling with every single company will take up too much time, and could actually backfire on you — you could end up with way too many clients being sent your way and get burned out, or even have to turn people away.
-If you’re getting reimbursed a large amount per session, it might seem tempting, but realistically it can be more of a headache than its worth.
+Paneling with every single company will take up too much time.
+It could actually backfire on you — you could end up with way too many clients being sent your way.
+This could lead to burnout, or even have to turn people away.
+If you’re getting reimbursed a large amount per session, it might seem tempting.
+In truth, it can be more of a headache than its worth.

 Here are some tips to help you choose an insurance panel: